- Want to check gold rates before buying the yellow metal?

 Why are Gold Prices Rising?

-The price of gold today is more than INR 52,000 for 10 grams, climbing nearly 24% from INR 42,200 for the said quantity on March 30, 2020.
 A lot of factors are contributing to the sustained rally in gold prices.
 Let’s check out such factors.

 Economic Uncertainty Caused by the COVID-19 Pandemic